Set up your desktop for Office 365

 To set up your desktop for Office 365, follow these steps:

 Verify that your computer meets the requirements for Office 365.
-See Software requirements for Office 365.
+For more information, see Software requirements for Office 365.

 Sign in to the Office 365 portal.
 In the right pane, under Resources, click Downloads.